needle-ai/needle-mcp/README.md

 }
 ```

-5. Get your Needle API key from needle.xyz
+5. Get your Needle API key from needle-ai.com

 6. Update the config file:
    - Replace `/path/to/needle-mcp` with your actual repository path